liukai/Sorted-List/README.md

 run client: `./client <host> <port> <commands>`.
 For example you can call `./client 127.0.0.1 7999 "1 20 10 123`, the first number of the third argument indicate the operation(ADD = 1, REM = 2, SIZE = 3, GET = 4, GETRANGE = 5.).

-run demo: `./demo.sh`. demo.sh is an example interaction.

 Misc
 =========================